 The Company's decision to sell certain assets and wind down the operations of OKC met the "held for sale" definition under ASC 205-20-45-9 Discontinued Operations, and represented a strategic shift that had a significant impact on the Company's overall operations and financial results.
-Accordingly, the assets and liabilities of OKC are reflected as "Assets and Liabilities related to Discontinued Operation" in the Condensed Consolidated Balance Sheets as of March 31, 2024 and December 31, 2023.
-In addition, OKC's operating loss, divestiture costs, and impairment charges on long-lived assets were reclassified to "Loss from Discontinued Operation, net of tax" in the Condensed Consolidated Statements of Operations for the three-month periods ended March 31, 2024 and 2023 (as reclassified).
+Accordingly, the assets and liabilities of OKC are reflected as "Assets and Liabilities related to Discontinued Operation" in the Condensed Consolidated Balance Sheets as of June 30, 2024 and December 31, 2023.
+In addition, OKC's operating loss, divestiture costs, and impairment charges on long-lived assets were reclassified to "Loss from Discontinued Operation, net of tax" in the Condensed Consolidated Statements of Operations for the three- and six-month periods ended June 30, 2024 and 2023 (as reclassified).

 Under the terms of the Asset Purchase Agreement, the Company sold inventory, machinery & equipment and intellectual property (patents & trademarks/tradenames) to a third party on August 1, 2023.
-As a direct result of Management's decision to sell OKC's assets, divest the operations, and exit the CPG business segment, the Company incurred impairment charges on its long-lived asset (building) in 2023 based on independent, third party appraisals (less estimated costs to sell).
-No impairment charges were incurred for the three-month periods ended March 31, 2024 and 2023 (as reclassified).
+As a direct result of Management's decision to sell OKC's assets, divest the operations, and exit the CPG business segment, the Company incurred impairment charges on its long-lived asset (building) in 2023 based on independent, third-party appraisals (less estimated costs to sell).
+No impairment charges were incurred for the three- and six-month periods ended June 30, 2024.